 If you have been charged as an accomplice to a crime in Maryland, you should get in touch with an attorney immediately.
-The Law Offices of Randolph Rice has attorneys waiting to put decades worth of experience to use to ensure that their clients are treated as fairly as possible as they deal with their criminal accomplice charges.
+Rice, Murtha & Psoras has attorneys waiting to put decades worth of experience to use to ensure that their clients are treated as fairly as possible as they deal with their criminal accomplice charges.
 Don’t waste time waiting to get in touch with them.
 Contact them today.
 Call (410) 834-3678 or visit our website at your earliest convenience.

 Defining the Accomplice in a Crime

 To be an accomplice means that a person has aided, abetted, encouraged, counseled, or otherwise facilitated a crime.
 They are considered to be a principal actor in the crime.